Breaking in Before Others Do

 - Vulnerabilities in error handling

 The resulting report of the found security issues includes detailed descriptions of the findings (along with all evidence collected) and mitigation advice to remediate each issue and tips to further harden your application.
-To better distribute the individual findings towards the relevant parties, I categorize all findings by function (development, operation, architecture, business) to which the finding applies.
+To better distribute the individual findings towards the relevant parties, I categorize all findings by function (business, architecture, development, operations) to which the finding applies.

 After sending the report an on-site or remote debriefing meeting will be arranged to further discuss the report and any potential questions along with the team members assigned to remediate the findings.